Multifractality and Hyperuniformity in Quasicrystalline Bose-Hubbard Models with and without Disorder: With Disorder

-We note that it is difficult to determine the phase boundary precisely in the mean field approximation.
-We roughly show the Mott insulating phase, the Bose glass phase, and the superfluid phase in red, yellow, and blue-shaded regions, respectively, in Fig.~\ref{fig:multiF_largeRandomness_AB_muIndex1_Pen_muIndex1}(c).
+We show the Mott insulating phase, the Bose glass phase, and the superfluid phase in red, yellow, and blue-shaded regions, respectively, in Fig.~\ref{fig:multiF_largeRandomness_AB_muIndex1_Pen_muIndex1}(c).
 To determine phase boundaries, we consider the fraction of superfluid vertices as a function of $\overline{Z_i}J/U$ shown in Fig.~\ref{fig:multiF_largeRandomness_AB_muIndex1_Pen_muIndex1}(d).
 For this calculation, we use 30 shots of randomness and average them.
 The fraction is almost 1.0 for 0.15$ \lesssim \overline{Z_i}J/U$, where we assign a superfluid phase.
 Comparing Figs.~\ref{fig:multiF_largeRandomness_AB_muIndex1_Pen_muIndex1}(c) and \ref{fig:multiF_largeRandomness_AB_muIndex1_Pen_muIndex1}(d), we conclude that our system changes from a hyperuniform Mott insulating phase to a multifractal Bose glass phase, and then to a hyperuniform superfluid phase with increasing $\overline{Z_i}J/U$.
-The presence of phase transition among these phases has been clarified for crystals in Refs.~\cite{Sengupta_2007_Aug,Bissbort_2009, Bissbort_2010, Niederle2013} and quasicrystals in Refs~\cite{Gautier_2021,Johnstone2021,Ciardi_2023}.
+We note that one can precisely determine the phase boundaries by, for example, a percolation analysis~\cite{Johnstone2021}.
+The phase boundaries have been clarified for crystals in Refs.~\cite{Sengupta_2007_Aug,Bissbort_2009, Bissbort_2010, Niederle2013} and quasicrystals in Refs.~\cite{Gautier_2021,Johnstone2021,Ciardi_2023}.